glonor/dncs-http3/README.md

 It's also necesary, for the host machine, to run an X-server, like Xming.

 ### Docker
-In the container 3 websites can be found:
+In each container 3 websites can be found:
   - Game of Thrones
 ![image](https://user-images.githubusercontent.com/74667849/115530108-c392c480-a293-11eb-9bc9-c8786cd0f609.png)